bhaskarreddi26/PyHadoop/RDD-Types-and-Operations.md

 The basic RDD API considers each data item as a single value.
 However, users often want to work with key-value pairs.
 Therefore Spark extended the interface of RDD to provide additional functions (PairRDDFunctions), which explicitly work on key-value pairs.
 Currently, there are four extensions to the RDD API available in spark.
 They are as follows:

+**Creating RDDs**

+Spark provides two ways to create RDDs: loading an external dataset and parallelizing a collection in your driver program.

+The simplest way to create RDDs is to take an existing collection in your program and pass it to SparkContext’s parallelize() method.

+This approach is very useful when you are learning Spark, since you can quickly create your own RDDs in the shell and perform operations on them.
+Keep in mind, however, that outside of prototyping and testing, this is not widely used since it requires that you have your entire dataset in memory on one machine.

+Example parallelize() method in Python
+    lines = sc.parallelize(["pandas", "i like pandas"])

+Example parallelize() method in Scala
+    val lines = sc.parallelize(List("pandas", "i like pandas"))

+Example parallelize() method in Java
+    JavaRDD<String> lines = sc.parallelize(Arrays.asList("pandas", "i like pandas"));

+A more common way to create RDDs is to load data from external storage. we already saw one method that loads a text file as an RDD of strings, SparkContext.textFile(), whichis shown in Examples.

+Example textFile() method in Python
+    lines = sc.textFile("/path/to/README.md")

+Example textFile() method in Scala
+    val lines = sc.textFile("/path/to/README.md")

+Example textFile() method in Java
+    JavaRDD<String> lines = sc.textFile("/path/to/README.md");

 ****DoubleRDDFunctions ****
 This extension contains many useful methods for aggregating numeric values.
 They become available if the data items of an RDD are implicitly convertible to the Scala data-type double.